No alerts at this time.

 - Courses and offices at NMHU-Santa Fe will correspond with Santa Fe Community College delays and closures.

-- Courses and offices at NMHU-Farmington will correspond with San Juan Community College delays and closures.
+- Courses and offices at NMHU-Farmington will correspond with San Juan College delays and closures.

 - School of Social Work Albuquerque courses and offices will correspond with CNM Main Campus delays and closures.